Nguru, Nigeria

 Nguru (or N'Gourou) is a Local Government Area in Yobe State, Nigeria.
 Its headquarters are in the town of Nguru near the Hadejia River at 12°52′45″N 10°27′09″E.

-It has an area of 916 km^{2} and a population of 270,632 at the local government there is college of education and legal studies.
+It has an area of 916 km^{2} and a population of 270,632.

 The postal code of the area is 630.

 The town probably dates from around the 15th century.
 There is a variety of landscape types in the area, including the protected Hadejia-Nguru wetlands of Nguru Lake, and the "Sand Dunes", a semi-desert area.

 Climate

 Transport

 Nguru is the terminus of the Western Railway of Nigeria.